Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Overview

 then the IBVP (\ref{half}) admits a solution $u\in C([0,T]; H^s(\R^+)) $ which depends continuously upon the auxiliary data in the relevant function classes.
 Moreover, for $ \frac12 < s< \frac 32 $, the solution $u$ is unique. \end{theorem}

 This result is very similar to that obtained here for the quarter-plane problem \eqref{half}.
-Our theory, which is obtained by a different method to be described presently, improves Holmer's theorem in small ways (the issue of uniqueness for $s$ in the range $ 0 \leq s< \frac 12 $ is clarified and the range of values of $s$ is extended).
+Our result, which is obtained by a different approach to be described presently, improves Theorem \ref{holmer} in small ways (the issue of uniqueness for $s$ in the range $0 \leq s< \frac 12 $ is clarified and the range of values of $s$ is extended).
+The boundary integral method used in this paper and in our earlier work \cite{bsz-5} on the KdV equation, has other points to recommend it, however.
+First, one can read off from our representation of solutions a significant difference between the IBVPs for the KdV equation and the nonlinear Schr\"odinger equation.
+For the KdV equation, the imposition of a boundary condition at the left-hand end of $\mathbb{R}^+$ produces a strong dissipative smoothing mechanism, whereas no such dissipative smoothing appears from solving the same boundary-value problem for the nonlinear Schr\"odinger equation.
+This distinction is not so clearly seen using the earlier methods.
+(More detail concerning this distinction will be presented elsewhere.)
+Another point in favor of the boundary-integral method is that it generalizes immediately to higher space dimensions.
+This, also, is a project for future investigation.

 The discussion is now turned in a slightly more technical direction.
 The first point we want to make is that at least for relatively small values of $s$, the case where the boundary data is homogeneous ({\it i.e.} $h \equiv 0$ or $h_1 = h_2 \equiv 0$) can be reduced to the situation described in Theorem A or Theorem B, respectively.
 (This is no longer true for larger values of $s$, however.)
 Thus, with essentially no effort, the following results obtain.